 19:02 KB: Neither, oh, OK.
 But if you were to guess.
 (Laughter)

-19:08 SJ: I think it's under my right hand.
-KB: You think it's under your right hand?
+19:07 SJ: Under my right hand.
+KB: Under your right hand?
 Now, remember, you made all the decisions all along.
 Psychologists, figure this out.
-Have a look.

-19:26 Thank you.
-If anybody wants to see some sleight of hand later on, I'll be outside.
+19:21 KB: Thank you.
+(Applause ends) If anybody wants to see some sleight of hand later on, I'll be outside.
 Thank you.
 (Applause) Thank you.